 To download the source code for the latest release of Apache Tika, please see the Download page.

 When reporting an issue, please try to include the details, steps and documents required to reproduce it.
-If there are multiple documents that trigger it, a small file we can use in unit testing would be great.
+If there are multiple documents that trigger the issue, a small file we can use in unit testing would be great.
 A JUnit unit test showing the problem can be helpful, but isn't required.

-If you're new to reporting problems, you might find the How to Report Bugs Effectively essay (amongst many others) useful for learning more about what makes up an effective and helpful bug report.
+If you're new to reporting problems, you might find the How to Report Bugs Effectively essay (amongst many others) useful for learning more about what makes an effective and helpful bug report.

 The Parser Quick Start Guide provides instructions on adding new mime types and new parsers to Tika.